 Flightless, this penguin-like Northern Hemisphere bird was ruthlessly exploited for food and persecuted to extinction.
 Museum demand for skins also hastened the end of the species.
 See, I told you being an auk, even a puffin, is a serious business.

 …ever wondered why puffins and other auks flap their wings so fast?

-Flying auks - it’s a bit of an effort
+Auks in flight – it’s a bit of an effort

 For my next life, I’m definitely not coming back as a puffin.
 Sounds like a lot of hard work.